The effects are stark – usually bustling roads are quiet, popular shop lots are shut down, and city neighbourhoods are eerily silent.

 8. Make use of natural light – opening your blinds and curtains while the sun is up minimises the use of artificial light, reducing the energy needed to light your home.
 Wake up bright and early to get the most out of daylight hours, and make it a habit to go to bed early – you’re conserving energy, and maintaining a healthy sleep schedule!

 While energy companies are amping up their efforts to manage the crisis, consumers should also be aware of the role and effect they have during this period.
 As citizens, one of the best ways to play our part is to use the energy that is supplied to us as efficiently as possible.
-As consumers, it is within our capacity to conserve energy so that not only do we save some bucks, but we also optimize our overall energy usage, so that those who need it most, never run out of power.
+With the above tips to save energy during the COVID-19 crisis, it is within our capacity to conserve energy so that not only do we save some bucks, but we also optimize our overall energy usage, so that those who need it most, never run out of power.